Saliva and mucous droplets

 SARS-CoV-2 could float through aerosols, land on fomite surfaces, and stay there.
 For example, from an apartment with COVID-19 infected people, SARS-CoV-2 was found on surfaces in the unoccupied room upstairs.
 The only apparent connection was through a bathroom drain pipe (Laguipo; Tang S, Mao et al.).

 Air conditions affect how long SARS-CoV-2 lasts.
-Experiments found that sunlight inactivates SARS-CoV-2 in minutes (Department of Homeland Security; Schuit et al.).
+Experiments found that sunlight inactivates SARS-CoV-2 in minutes (Department of Homeland Security “S&T’s Research”; Schuit et al.).
 Other experiments and epidemiology studies in different environments showed that SARS-CoV-2 lasted longer in cooler, drier air (Cooney et al.).
 But this might affect transmission less than non-environmental factors.
-So, warm, humid weather might decrease transmission a little (Ahlawat et al.; Department of Homeland Security; National Academies of Science “SARS-CoV-2 survival…”; Science Daily; Ward et al.).
+So, warm, humid weather might decrease transmission a little (Ahlawat et al.; Department of Homeland Security “S&T’s Research”; National Academies of Science “SARS-CoV-2 survival…”; Science Daily; Ward et al.).

 To reduce transmission in bath rooms, people should ventilate and disinfect toilets and surfaces (Liu, Ning, et al.; Ong et al.), and flush with the lid down.
 This potential of fecal-oral transmission underscores the benefit of hand washing after defecation.

 Scientists have been testing and monitoring SARS-CoV-2 RNA in wastewater to predict and prevent outbreaks.
-Early in the pandemic, scientists found it in wastewater and in rivers receiving wastewater in Italy, indicating that the virus might be transmitted in water, and these methods might serve to monitor community epidemiology (Quilliam et al.).
+Early in the pandemic, scientists found it in wastewater and in rivers receiving wastewater in Italy, indicating that the virus might be transmitted in water, and these methods could monitor community epidemiology (Quilliam et al.).
 But they could culture only small amounts of the virus from those samples, showing that water might transmit the virus less than droplets, aerosols, and surfaces (Rimoldi et al.; Thomas).
-In response to these findings, scientists in Australia, Finland, France, Italy, Netherlands, Nigeria, Palestine, Spain, and Switzerland are monitoring wastewater as an indicator of people’s COVID-19 infections, partly using methods from the Global Polio Eradication Initiative.
-They found SARS-CoV-2 in wastewater collected weeks before patients in those areas developed symptoms and tested positive for SARS-CoV-2 (Baraniuk; Foley; Harries et al.; Kelland; O’Reilly et al.; Pleitgen; Wurtzer et al.; Yle).
+In response to these findings, scientists in Australia, Finland, France, Italy, Japan, Netherlands, Nigeria, Palestine, Spain, and Switzerland are monitoring wastewater as an indicator of people’s COVID-19 infections, partly using methods from the Global Polio Eradication Initiative.
+They found SARS-CoV-2 in wastewater collected weeks before patients in those areas developed symptoms and tested positive for SARS-CoV-2 (Baraniuk; Foley; Harries et al.; Kelland “How Sewer Science”; Kitamura et al.; O’Reilly et al.; Pleitgen; Wurtzer et al.; Yle).
 Universities and schools used this method to find and stop outbreaks in dormitories and communities (Conover; Hassard et al.; Jensen; Nadworny; Peccia et al.; Office of the Chancellor; Sanders).
 Several nations and companies are expanding these services world-wide (IDEXX; Munro, Colangelo).
+Wastewater programs are inactivating any SARS-CoV-2 in their systems using chemicals and ultraviolet light (Mohan et al.).

 COVID-19 might be transmitting via people’s urine.
+ACE2 is expressed in kidneys (Salamanna et al.).
+SARS-CoV-2 was found in some people’s urine (de Mattos et al.; Peng et al.), and was cultured in cells (Jeong et al; Sun et al.) , and could infect ferrets (Jeong et al).
+It was not detected in any infected people’s urine in several other studies (Lo et al.; To, Tsang KKW, Leung et al.; Wang W, Xu, et al; Young et al.).
 Two cases may have been infected from a public toilet (Global Times).
-SARS-CoV-2 was found in one patient’s urine, and was cultured in cells (Sun et al.).
-It was not detected in any infected people’s urine in several other studies (Lo et al.; To, Tsang, Leung et al.; Wang W, Xu, et al; Young et al.).
 Experiments found that flushing urinals (Wang JX, Li) and toilets (Li YY, Wang, et al.) sprays microscopic liquid particles into the air.
 Perhaps some people could get infected from breathing in restrooms.
 So, people should wear masks in public bathrooms (Robinson).